The Alkani Cold Brew Coffee Maker – Review and Tutorial

 #3 Add Ground Coffee to Filter

-This is actually the hardest step since you need to aim the grounds into the opening, but it really isn’t hard.
+This is the hardest step since you need to aim the grounds into the opening, but it isn’t hard.
 Just get a funnel.
-I discovered the AeroPress funnel is the perfect size for loading up the cold brew filter with coffee grounds.
-If you don’t have an AeroPress funnel, you can roll up a piece of printer paper and hold it together with a piece of tape.
+I discovered that the AeroPress funnel is the perfect size for loading the cold brew filter with coffee grounds.
+If you don’t have an AeroPress funnel, you can roll up a piece of printer paper and hold it together with tape.

 #4 Slowly Add Water Until the Grounds Are Covered

 Slowly add water over the grounds.
-I do not use the markings on the side of the brewer for guidance.
+I do not use the markings on the brewer’s side for guidance.
 I’m filling the brewer so the water line is high enough to cover all the ground coffee.
-If you are using 1.25 cups of coffee, that means all the way to the top. if you are using less ground coffee, you won’t need to fill up the brewer with as much water.
+If you are using 1.25 cups of coffee, that means to the top.
+Using less ground coffee, you won’t need to fill the brewer with as much water.

 #5 Wait 18-24 Hours